Salah Mejri: Dallas Mavericks

 On July 30, 2015, Mejri signed with the NBA's Dallas Mavericks.
 On October 25, 2015, it was announced that Mejri had made the Mavericks' 2015–16 opening-night roster.
 Three days later, he made his debut for the Mavericks, becoming the first Tunisian to appear in an NBA game.
 He played in five of the team's first eight games to begin the season, before not playing again until January 13, 2016.
 With the team's regular starters all rested for their match-up with the Oklahoma City Thunder, Mejri managed 25 minutes off the bench, and recorded 17 points and 9 rebounds in a 108–89 loss to the Thunder.
 On January 24, with starting center Zaza Pachulia out injured, Mejri made just his eighth appearance for the Mavericks and started in place of Pachulia.
 In 29 minutes of action, he recorded 10 points, 11 rebounds and 3 blocks in a 115–104 loss to the Houston Rockets.
 On March 20, he recorded 13 points, 14 rebounds and 6 blocks in 32 minutes off the bench in a 132–120 overtime win over the Portland Trail Blazers.
 During his rookie season, he received multiple assignments to the Texas Legends, the Mavericks' D-League affiliate.

 On June 30, 2016, Mejri underwent arthroscopic surgery for a right knee debridement.
 On February 1, 2017, he had 16 points and a career-high 17 rebounds in a 113–95 win over the Philadelphia 76ers.
 He was re-signed by the Mavericks on August 3, 2018, to a one-year-contract.
 He was waived on February 7, 2019, to open up a roster spot for Zach Randolph who the Mavericks acquired in a trade, but brought back three days later after Randolph was waived.

 Return to Real Madrid

 On October 10, 2019, Mejri returned to Spanish EuroLeague club Real Madrid for the rest of the season.
 He did not play in the ACB final tournament and was replaced by Juan Nunez.

 China

 In September 2020, Mejri signed a one-year contract with Beijing Royal Fighters.

 Kuwait

 On September 16, 2021, Mejri signed in Kuwait with Al-Jahra of the Kuwaiti Division I Basketball League.

 Beirut Club

 On April 14, 2022, Mejri signed in Lebanon for Beirut Club of the Lebanese Basketball League.

 Kazma

 In March 2023, Mejri made his debut for Kazma of Kuwait in the West Asia Super League (WASL), recording 19 points and 17 rebounds in a win over Shabab Al Ahli.
+On 9 February 2024, Mejri announced his retirement from professional basketball.